 Part I: Carbon Markets: Past, Present, and Future – December 13, 2022 at 3 PM ET

 This session will focus on various carbon revenue strategies, including regulatory and voluntary markets, corporate carbon insetting, pipeline development, trendlines for the coming years, as well as perspective from a land trust experimenting with carbon offsets.

 Part II: Public Funding: How to Harvest During a Bumper Crop of Federal Funds – January 10, 2023 at 2 PM ET

 This session will focus on underutilized sources of federal funding and financing, what to track, and how best to anticipate opportunities.

 Part III: The Art & Science of Borrowing Money: Bridge Loans & State Revolving Funds – February 14, 2023 at 2 PM ET

 This session will focus on the benefits and sources of short-term and long-term debt.
 First we’ll delve into the mechanics of a financed transaction and learn about the ins and outs of short-term bridge financing, including the perspective of a land trust borrower.
 Then we’ll explore Clean Water State Revolving Fund loans (SRFs), a source of long-term public financing including immediate opportunities and how to move forward projects where funds are available.

-Part IV: Approaching Companies for Partnerships: How to Sharpen Your Partner Introduction – March 14, 2023 at 2 PM ET
+Part IV: Partnering with Companies: How to Find Alignment and Sharpen Your Partner Introduction – March 14, 2023 at 2 PM ET

 Part V: “Dolphin Tank” Project Consultations – April 11, 2023 at 2 PM ET